CIShell/cishell-reference-gui/README.md

 ## Prerequesites

-This repsitory assumes the CIShell core has been built using maven according to the instructions on the [CIShell GitHub Repository](https://github.com/CIShell/CIShell).
+This repository assumes the CIShell core has been built using maven according to the instructions on the [CIShell GitHub Repository](https://github.com/CIShell/CIShell).

 ## Build Instructions